bandali0/mathtools/README.md

 - When adding images.
 Add image straight to description or comment.
 Do not put URLs if possible.

 ## Misc
-The first version of MATHTools was written in spring 2013 but was never released publicly.
+The first version of MathTools was written in spring 2013 but was never released publicly.
 The app was re-written from scratch several times.
 The code for current version is found in this repo.
 Once in a stable state, the app will be available on Google Play.